Fire Skink (Mochlus fernandi)

 Fire Skink Enclosure Size

 Fire skinks need an enclosure that is large enough to give them adequate opportunity to explore, hunt, and generally exercise natural behaviors.
 Considering that a fire skink can grow up to 15″/38cm long, the minimum recommended enclosure size for housing a single fire skink is 36”L x 18”W x 18”H / 90 x 45 x 45cm or similar.
-However, larger is always better!
+Larger is strongly recommended.

 - REPTI ZOO Reptile Terrarium 36″ x 18″ x 18″